Cantera/cantera-website/pages/install/other-linux-install.rst

 :ref:`on the Conda installation page <sec-install-conda>`.
 However, due to the limitations of distributing binary packages, the Conda package will not work on all Linux distributions (for instance, RHEL 6 is not supported).
-For these platforms, or if you want to use an interface other than the Python interface, you'll have to compile and install Cantera yourself.
+For these platforms, or if you want to use an interface other than the Python or MATLAB interface, you'll have to compile and install Cantera yourself.
 Instructions for that are in the :ref:`compiling section <sec-compiling>`.